rodber/blog/_posts/2020-07-23-hello-chevere.md

 Nothing was available for my goals, so a new foundation was needed to be created from scratch, forbidding all the old bad habits and embracing change and modern PHP from the beginning.

 Thats how I got into the long journey of crafting a new system that can be plugged to the very _line_, covering from the most basic "what-if" up to complex systems extending their base functionality.

-I named it Chevere with the explicit intention to honor how Chevereto pushed me again into another stage of my career, and here we are.

 ### New waves